José Martí: Memorials and tributes

 Plaque and statue of José Martí located inside the Parque Amigos de José Martí in Tampa, FL.

 José Martí International Airport, Havana's international airport, is named after Martí.
 A statue of Martí was unveiled in Havana on his 123rd birth anniversary, with President Raúl Castro attending the ceremony.
 The José Martí Memorial in the Vedado neighborhood of Havana includes a 109-m tower and is the largest monument in the world dedicated to a writer.

 The National Association of Hispanic Publications, a non-profit organization to promote Hispanic publications, each year designates the José Martí Awards for excellence in Hispanic media.

 On the waterfront of Cap-Haïtien, Haiti, a city that José Martí visited three times, a power station is named after him.
 The home where he resided during his final visit in 1895 bears a marble plaque.
 Place José Martí (José Martí Square), featuring a bust of the poet, was inaugurated in 2014.

 Parque Amigos de José Martí is a small park located in the Ybor City neighborhood of Tampa, FL.
 In 1956, the land was gifted to Cuba and the park was officially dedicated in 1960.
 The park prominently features a statue of Martí and a plaque erected in 1998.
 Near the park's entrance is a plaque commemorating the site of La Casa De Pedroso, a boarding house where Martí convalesced following an attempted poisoning.
 About a block away is another historical marker commemorating his impromptu speech to Cuban cigar workers from the steps of the Ybor Factory Building in 1893.
 The parks and markers are inside the Ybor City Historic District.

-The White Rose German Anti-Nazi resistance group led by Sophie and Hans Scholl of the University of Munich was apparently inspired by Jose Marti's verse "Cultivo Una Rosa Blanca" (Versos Sencillos).
+The White Rose German Anti-Nazi resistance group led by Sophie and Hans Scholl of the Ludwig-Maximilians-Universität München was apparently inspired by Jose Marti's verse "Cultivo Una Rosa Blanca" (Versos Sencillos).

 In Bucharest Romania a public school and the Romanian-Cuban Friendship Association from Targoviste are both named "Jose Martí".

 In Shively, Kentucky, a bronze bust atop a marble monument pays tribute to José Martí.

 In 2009, a bronze statue was built on Boulevard Louis Blanc, in Montpellier, the first such statue of Martí in France.